nwhitehead/jsfinance/README.markdown

 --------------------

 The examples are designed to work in both [Node](http://nodejs.org) and in the browser.
+Code uses the CommonJS module system.
+Test suites have "_test" at the end.
-Run without arguments in Node to see unit tests and demonstration calculations to standard out.
-Code that is specific to the browser ends with "UI".
+Code that is specific to the browser ends with "_ui".

+Modules currently implemented:
++ rng

 --
 Nathan